wahabk/Clinostat/docs/2_BOM.md

 - #8 x m3 alan bolts
 - #12 x m5 alan bolts

-- 1KG of your printing filament of choice
+- 1KG of your printing filament of choice.

 ## To Print